-The fifth “bowl of wrath” will now weaken the political authority of the “Beast” in preparation for the final “battle” between the earthly forces of the “Dragon” and those of the “Lamb,” the so-called “battle of Armageddon” – (Revelation 16:12-16).
+The fifth “bowl” weakened the political authority of the “beast” in preparation for the final “war” between the earthly forces of the “Dragon” and those of the “Lamb,” the so-called “battle of Armageddon” – (Revelation 16:12-16).

-(Revelation 16:10-11) – “And the fifth poured out his bowl upon the throne of the beast; and his kingdom was darkened, and they gnawed their tongues for pain and they blasphemed the God of heaven because of their pains and their sores; and they repented not of their works.”
+(Revelation 16:10-11) – “And the fifth poured out his bowl upon the throne of the beast; and his kingdom was darkened; and they gnawed their tongues for pain, and they blasphemed the God of heaven because of their pains and their sores; and they repented not of their works.”

-This “darkness” is a literary link to the sounding of the fifth trumpet when the sun was “darkened” because of the “smoke that ascended out of the Abyss.”
-Likewise, the “pain” that causes men to “gnaw their tongues” recalls the earlier plague of “locusts” when the followers of the “Beast” were “tormented five months.”
-So now, the men and women who gave allegiance to the “Beast” are tormented by “their pains and their sores” – (Exodus 10:21-29, Revelation 9:1-3).
+The “darkness” provides a literary link to the sounding of the “fifth trumpet” when the sun was “darkened” because of the “smoke that ascended from the Abyss.”
+Likewise, the “pain” that caused men to “gnaw their tongues” echoes the earlier plague of “locusts,” when the followers of the “beast” were “tormented five months.”
+So here, the “inhabitants of the earth” who gave allegiance to the “beast” were tormented by “their pains and their sores” – (Exodus 10:21-29, Revelation 9:1-3).